BrockDSL/Text_Analysis_with_Python/README.md

 # ![Workshop Splash](Text-Analysis-Python.jpg)

 # Introduction to Text Analysis with Python
+Welcome to the Digital Scholarship Lab introduction to Text Analysis with Python class.
+In this class we'll learn the basics of text analysis:

+parsing text
+analyzing the text
+We'll use our own home made analysis tool first, then we'll use a python library called TextBlob to use some built-in analysis tools.

+This workshop assumes you've completed our Intro to Python workshop

 ## Getting Started